NHL Power Rankings: The top 2020 NHL Free Agents

 6. Evgenii Dadonov.
 Since returning to the NHL three years ago Dadonov has emerged as a very productive top-six forward that is going to give you 25 goals and 50 points.
 Age is a little concern, but on a three-or four-year deal you might get a really productive player.

 7. Mike Hoffman.
-The other big UFA coming out of Florida this offseason, Hoffman is a 30-goal winger that is going to give you a lot offensively.
+One of the other big NHL free agents coming out of Florida, Hoffman is a 30-goal winger that is going to give you a lot offensively.
 The question is how much can he give you when he is not scoring goals, and how much that is worth?

 [ProHockeyTalk’s 2020 NHL Free Agency Tracker]